 Well angulated, well bent stifles and low hocks, thighs strongly muscled.
 Legs well boned.

 Medium, short, oval, pointing straight forward with strong pads.
 Well knuckled up.

-Previously, customarily docked or maybe born tailless.
+Previously customarily docked or may be born tailless.
 Set on as a continuation of croup line.
-Docked : length not exceeding 10cm (4 in) when adult.
+All variations of carriage and length permissible, including tailless.
 May be raised at attention.
-Undocked : Any length.
-Natural carriage .

 Free and active, elbows fitting closely to sides, forelegs moving well forward without too much lift, in unison with powerful thrusting hind action.